OliverLetterer/SPLWindow/README.md

 - Touch highlighting during AirPlay mirroring.
 - Rage shake to take a screenshot: Screenshots can be annotated and send via mail.
-- Rage shake to record video: Record a video right on your device in real time and send it via mail.
+- Rage shake to record video: Record a video right on your device in real time at full fps and send it via mail.
 - Rage shake to show and edit [Tweaks](https://github.com/facebook/Tweaks).

 ## Warning